getsentry/sentry-data-schemas/README.md

 ## Consuming schemas

+Right now the best way to use this repo is to include it as a submodule in your project and set up [Dependabot to periodically update `HEAD`](https://dependabot.com/submodules/), then use the following tools:

 - For consuming JSON Schema in Python, [jsonschema-typed](https://github.com/inspera/jsonschema-typed) (`jsonschema-typed-v2` on PyPI) is recommended.
 It has been found by Snuba